Developable Quad Meshes and Contact Element Nets: Discrete Developables

-The cross product in \eqref{eq:rulingvector} is zero if neighbouring tangent planes $\tau_{f_i},\tau_{f_{i+1}}$ coincide.
-This happens e.g.\ if the mesh is flat, or the strip under consideration is flat.
+The vector $\rw_{\vec e_i}$ computed as a cross product in Eq.~\eqref{eq:rulingvector} is zero if neighbouring tangent planes $\tau_{f_i},\tau_{f_{i+1}}$ coincide.
+This happens e.g. if the mesh is flat, or the strip under consideration is flat.

-Fig.~\ref{fig:zweiflaechen} shows what happens when we assign a ruling $r_e$ to {\em all} edges of a quad mesh.
+Figure \ref{fig:zweiflaechen} shows what happens when we assign a ruling $r_e$ to {\em all} edges of a quad mesh.
+The rulings $r_e$ associated with the edges of a mesh are usually not samples of a continuous line field.
+However, in the case of a developable mesh, they indicate the kernel of the 2nd fundamental form, so they correspond to a single continuous line field.

-This way of computing rulings makes sense because we are only interested in fair meshes which discretize smooth surfaces.
-We consider only such meshes where the edge polylines themselves are {\em fair}, so that they locally could be interpreted as a discrete version of the parameter lines of a $uv$ parametrization (which is no restriction).
-Only in that case \eqref{eq:rulingvector} computes a ruling $r_e$ conjugate to the edge $e$.
+This way of computing rulings amounts to numerical differentiation.
+The definition of ruling vectors in Eq.~\eqref{eq:rulingvector} is valid provided a fair mesh that discretizes a smooth surface.
+We consider only such meshes where the edge polylines themselves are {\em fair}, so that they could be interpreted locally as a discrete version of the parameter lines of a $uv$ parametrization --- which is no restriction.